SavTechSavvy/SmartWeather-agent-ai/README.md

 ## Abstract

-**SmartWeather AI Agent** is a comprehensive, AI-powered weather reporting system that leverages Azure AI agents and OpenAI models to provide real-time weather data, sentiment analysis, and health and safety alerts.
-By integrating OpenWeatherMap for live weather information with Azure AI Services for natural language and sentiment processing, SmartWeather AI delivers personalized weather insights, actionable advisories, and detailed forecasts via an interactive web interface and email notifications.
+**SmartWeather AI Agent** is a comprehensive, AI-powered weather reporting system that combines the power of Azure AI agents and OpenAI models (GPT-4O-MINI) to deliver real-time weather data, sentiment analysis, and health and safety alerts.
+By integrating OpenWeatherMap for live weather information with Azure AI Services for natural language processing and sentiment analysis, SmartWeather AI provides personalized weather insights, actionable advisories, and detailed forecasts.

+The goal of this application is to showcase the capabilities of an advanced AI agent, utilizing Azure AI and OpenAI technologies.
+This intelligent agent fetches real-time weather data, analyzes the sentiment of weather conditions, and generates health and safety alerts based on the forecasted environment.
+Through the integration of multiple AI models, SmartWeather AI not only enhances user interactions but also empowers data-driven decision-making and provides valuable insights in an interactive web interface and through email notifications.
+This solution highlights the transformative potential of AI in improving everyday life by making weather data more accessible and actionable.

 ## Gradio Interface
 ![image](https://github.com/user-attachments/assets/c78fcc50-cf7e-46d3-b173-4d1d03cc69e8)
 ## Email Output